 Khloe Kardashian’s Booty Reduced?
-Find The Juicy Details
+Find Out The Details

 “It appears that Khloe has lost some weight, specifically in her derriere.
 Although it is still quite ample in size, her behind now looks a bit smaller and more proportional to her frame” Dr. Youn pointed out.

 The doctor added that Khloe’s drastically reduced booty could be the result of a liposuction.
-The KUWTK star shed as much as 40 lbs in just a few months courtesy of an intensive workout which she adopted so that she could get that iconic revenge body that she has been flaunting so much.
-There have also been suggestions that Khloe’s but was natural and that it had been shaped by her extreme workout sessions.
+The KUWTK star shed as much as 40 pounds in just a few months courtesy of an intensive workout she adopted so that she could get that iconic “revenge body” that she has been flaunting so much.
+There have also been suggestions that Khloe’s butt was natural and that it had been shaped by her extreme workout sessions.

-The 33-year-old has also been combining her intense workouts with a lot of squats which she claims has been great towards maintaining a big booty.
-However, a lot of people have disputed this because of the size of her thighs which didn’t seem to be proportional to the size of her derriere.
+The 33-year-old has also been combining her intense workouts with a lot of squats, which she claims has been great towards maintaining a big booty.
+However, a lot of people have disputed this because of the size of her thighs, which didn’t seem to be proportional to the size of her backside.

-Towie star Chloe Sims refused to believe that the Kardashian sister achieved the voluminous booty by simply working out.
-She recently wrote in The Star that she thinks that the Kardashian sisters get their big booties by having fat lipoed from other parts of their bodies and pumped into their backsides.
+TOWIE star Chloe Sims refused to believe that the Kardashian sister achieved the voluminous booty by simply working out.
+She recently wrote in the Star that she thinks that the Kardashian sisters get their big booties by having fat removed from other parts of their bodies and pumped into their backsides.
 She disputed the claim that anyone could achieve such a big booty while rocking such a slender body.

-The Towie star’s argument makes sense especially to people who have spent a considerable amount of time in the gym.
-Ladies with gym-honed big booties often have thighs that are proportional to the muscle mass on the derriere.
+Sims’ argument makes sense, especially to people who have spent a considerable amount of time in the gym.
+Ladies with gym-honed booties often have thighs that are proportional to the muscle mass on the derriere.
 The argument by Chloe Sims about exercising, therefore, made a lot of sense, thus eliminating the claim that the KUWTK achieved her form purely through exercise.
-Yes, Khloe has been working out a lot but it still does not explain how she went from a massive bum to a smaller booty.
+Yes, Khloe has been working out a lot, but it still does not explain how she went from a massive bum to a smaller booty.

 [Featured Image by Slaven Vlasic/Getty Images]